 Sauerkraut — raw, shredded, fermented cabbage — is one of the healthiest enzyme-rich fermented foods.
 It contains a variety of enzymes and the lactic acid bacteria Lactobacillus plantarum.
 These probiotic bacteria can alleviate many digestive complaints.
 Keep in mind that cooking sauerkraut will reduce its enzyme activity.
 Kimchee, a fermented Korean cabbage dish, is another great source of enzymes.

-Sweet and delicious, mangoes contain amylase enzymes that help break complex carbohydrates down into glucose and maltose.
+Sweet and delicious, mangos contain amylase enzymes that help break complex carbohydrates down into glucose and maltose.
 The enzymes in mangoes are shown to improve starch and protein digestion.
-The enzymes become more active the riper the fruit gets, so look for sweet, ripe mangoes rather than eating them green.
+The enzymes become more active the riper the fruit gets, so look for sweet, ripe mangos rather than eating them green.

 Ginger contains the protein-digesting enzyme zingibain, which may give this tuber root its nausea-fighting properties.
 Ginger also helps the stomach contract, moving food through the digestive system more rapidly.